marcusfreitasantos/idfgtools/README.md

 ReactJS | Redux | Bootstrap | Wordpress Rest API

+## Deploy

+The beta version of the application can be access with this link: https://mafreitas.com.br/idfgtools/

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.